Parts of Speech: Adverb

 Such as happily, slowly, quickly, carefully, loudly, easily, fast, bravely, hard, well, badly, etc.

 - He is doing the job carefully.

 - The boy is crying loudly.

 iii.
-Adverbs of Place: Indicate the place of an action and answer the question ‘Where’?
+Adverb of Place: Indicates the place of an action, and answer the question ‘Where’?

 - Go out.

 - People still live there.

 iv.
 Adverb of Degree or Quantity: Expresses quantity, and answer the question ‘How much/ How far/ to what extent’?